Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

 In its first two years of operation in Dubai, the school undertook the application and authorisation processes with the International Baccalaureate Organisation (IB) in order to obtain authorised IB World School status.
 Final approvals for the IB Primary Years Programme (PYP), the Middle Years Programme (MYP) and the IB Diploma programme have now been received.
 The School also aims to be rated as ‘Outstanding’ by KHDA within three years.

 In addition to offering the core IB curriculum, NLCS Dubai will also offer a range of other subjects and extra-curricular activities.
-This will include offering Mandarin, alongside German initially and other modern languages from 2018/19 as well as an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.
-Additional languages are expected to be added from September 2019, including Korean, French and Spanish.
+This will include offering Mandarin, alongside German initially and other modern languages, as well as an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.

 The academic programme extends well beyond the classroom and NLCS offers academic societies and after school clubs, such as Economics club, Literature Society and MUN.
 Most activities are covered by the School fees however any activities offered by outside providers such as taekwondo, skiing, sailing and horse riding incur an additional cost.

-In the current school year the school is offering a music trip to China, a History trip to Italy and a Geography trip to Iceland and an exchange trip to the mother school in London.
+In its third year the school was offering a music trip to China, a History trip to Italy, a Geography trip to Iceland and an exchange trip to the mother school in London.

 The school hopes to attract “ambitious parents”, those who, “expect their children to attend Oxbridge or a similar standard of universities globally” and “students who are “grounded, self-confident, curious learners.”
 The schools says that it has a highly ambitious academic ethos and believes that a love of subject and inspirational teaching will motivate students to follow their passions, placing equal value on all academic subjects and encouraging a love of learning for its own sake.